TBarmak/anki-lingo/README.md

 ## Running Locally With Docker
 ** Note that some sites may be blocked when using the docker implementation
-1. Clone the repo with `git clone https://github.com/TBarmak/anki-lang.git`
+1. Clone the repo with `git clone https://github.com/TBarmak/anki-lingo.git`
-2. `cd anki-lang`
+2. `cd anki-lingo`
 3. `docker-compose up`
 4. Open `localhost:3000` in the browser!